 Figure 2: The various ways in which money is used and experienced set on the diagram of the Tree of Life

-determination to gain a qualification and/or work harder to gain promotion leading to a higher salary or taking on a second job.
+work harder to gain promotion leading to a higher salary or taking on a second job.
 When additional money is generated there tends to be a rise in social status -with which may come the trappings of material success such as a bigger car, better clothes and more adventurous holidays.

 For many years in the UK the provision of a car by a company for an employee’s personal use was the sign that the employee had “made it” – a mark of having reached the awakening triad.
 Changes in tax legislation have made it a less common way of rewarding employees so that those who now have a company car belong to an even more exclusive club.